 -- Col. Arville Hickerson, USA (Ret)

-Grants include Community Outreach Grants (shown in blue), COVID-19 Chapter Grants (red/maroon), and Emergency Financial Relief Grants (yellow), which are disbursed to MOAA councils and chapters across the country.
-Emergency Financial Relief Grants are awarded to currently serving, veterans with honorable discharges or caregivers of the same, and surviving spouses who prove negative financial impact from the COVID-19 crisis.
+Grants include Community Outreach Grants (shown in blue) and COVID-19 Chapter Grants (red/maroon), which are disbursed to MOAA councils and chapters across the country.
+Emergency Financial Relief Grants (yellow) are awarded to currently serving, veterans with honorable discharges or caregivers of the same, and surviving spouses who prove negative financial impact from the COVID-19 crisis.
 Scholarship Senior Grant Awardees are marked in green; locations with multiple grant types have markings incorporating the applicable grant colors.